-If you or a loved one has been arrested for aggravated assault or assault with a deadly weapon you need to get criminal defense counsel from a Collin County aggravated assault lawyer at once.
+If you or a loved one has been arrested for aggravated assault or assault with a deadly weapon you need to get criminal defense counsel from a Dallas aggravated assault lawyer at once.
 Assault with a deadly weapon is a very serious felony offense and involves much harsher penalties than simple assault charges.
 Having an experienced attorney fighting for you will significantly increase your chances of being able to avoid conviction or get your case dismissed.
-Our firm's founding attorney, Deandra M. Grant, is a former prosecutor with more than 20 years of criminal trial experience.
+Our firm's founding attorney, Deandra M. Grant, is a former prosecutor with more than 25 years of criminal trial experience.
 She also has a Martindale-Hubbell® AV® Rating and is on the Texas Super Lawyers® list of 2011 and 2012.
 If you are looking for an attorney with the knowledge and skills to provide you with a powerful strategy to defend against felony aggravated assault charges, you have come to the right place.
-Call Hamilton Grant PC now.

-Penalties for assault with a deadly weapon or aggravated assault as a 2nd degree felony include between 2 -20 years in prison and a maximum $10,000 fine upon conviction.
-A 1st degree felony conviction will mean between 5-99 years in prison and up to $10,000 in fines.
-In these types of cases the judge may also order that restitution be paid to the victim to help cover expenses for medical care, counseling, treatments, property damage and more.
-If you have been arrested for assault with a deadly weapon, you must act quickly to hire an experienced Collin County aggravated assault attorney from our firm.
+Penalties for assault with a deadly weapon or aggravated assault as a 2nd-degree felony include between 2 -20 years in prison and a maximum $10,000 fine upon conviction.
+A 1st-degree felony conviction will mean between 5-99 years in prison and up to $10,000 in fines.
+In these types of cases the judge may also order that restitution be paid to the victim to help cover expenses for medical care, counseling, treatments, property damage, and more.
+If you have been arrested for assault with a deadly weapon, you must act quickly to hire an experienced Dallas aggravated assault attorney from our firm.
 We are dedicated to defending our clients' rights.
 We are also committed to providing you with a powerful criminal defense strategy to help you protect your freedom.
-Call our firm today to find out more about how we can help you.